 Drill out the middle using a drill chuck in the tailstock.
 Start with a sphere-shaped between centers and mount it securely on the chuck.
-When drilling the center, remove more material so that the task becomes easy to handle.
+When drilling the center, remove more material, making the task easy to handle.

 There are multiple ways of hollowing out the inside.
 The cutting end has to ride on your tool rest as the outrigger end sits between two stabilizing bars.
 That is how stabilizing bars get rid of vertical twisting.
 Scrap out the inside till you achieve your desired thickness.

-Shape the inside surface, and the thickness can be as thin as 1/16 inches.
+Shape the inside surface, which can be as thin as 1/16 inch.
 You are allowed to showcase your creative skills as you explore different texturing and carving techniques.

 The spindle gouge sharpens to multiple bevel angles.
 The angle tells how much control and detail comes with the spindle due cutting tip.
-You can have multiple spindles gouges with different style beveled tips.
+You can have various spindle gouges with different styles of beveled tips.

 The detailed spindle gouge works on tight spaces and makes sharp points.
 It works on intricate textures and patterns on bowl exteriors.
 It easily cuts an inward dovetail angle.
 There is no need to sharpen the spindle gouge frequently.

-Turning bowl interiors using the spindle gouge is dangerous due to the reduction of metal at the tip.
+Turning bowl interiors using the spindle gouge is dangerous due to metal reduction at the tip.
 The cutting tip is delicate, and you should not exceed the support of the tool rest.
-If you extend over the tool rest, the spindle gouge tip snaps off.
+Extending over the tool rest, the spindle gouge tip snaps off.
 The tip is not quick to remove material from a turning.

 Bowl Gouges (Spoon Gouges)

 A bowl gouge flute is curved with wings and turns wood bowls.
-It comes with a round metal exterior shaft that has a curved interior flute.
+It has a round metal exterior shaft with a curved interior flute.
 Do not be surprised when you see different designs on the flute.
 It comes in U-shape, V-shape, or parabolic.

 A micro bevel bowl gouge is a specific gouge for detailed cuts.
 Although it comes with many advantages, it comes with its setbacks.
 It is a bit heavy at the cutting tip when working on tight spaces, and it cannot get into sharp cove valleys with ease.

-It is not ideal for tight, detailed work.
-The miles of cutting distance increases quickly due to its frequency of use.
+It is not ideal for tight, detailed work—the miles of cutting distance increase quickly due to its frequency of use.
 Sharpen the gouge often for effective cutting.
-You are allowed to modify the gouge into roughing out material quickly, shape intricate curves and finish the surface of a wooden bowl.
+You are allowed to modify the gouge swiftly into roughing out material, shape intricate curves, and finish the surface of a wooden bowl.

 The gouge comes with multiple cutting techniques.
+It removes material quickly from a spindle turning.
 You can extend it due to the mass material at the cutting tip.
-The side cutting wings are multi-tools that scrape and shear-scrape.
-It removes material quickly from a spindle turning.
+The side-cutting wings are multi-tools that scrape and shear-scrape.

 Detail Gouges (Scrapers)